nvkiet/vPaint/README.md

 vPaint - Collaborative Drawing with Friends.
 ================

-Description:

 vPaint is a drawing app on iOS. vPaint has features like Whiteboard app of GreenGar Inc. I build vPaint because I want to study OpengGL ES.

 Features: